untoldengine/UntoldEngine/docs/API/GettingStarted.md

 # Getting Started

 This guide takes you from a fresh Untold Engine checkout to a working game project.
-You will run the demo, create an Xcode project, export assets into the engine's `.untold` runtime format, and load those assets from a `GameScene`.
+You will run the demo, create an Xcode project, load starter assets from a `GameScene`, and export your own assets into the engine's `.untold` runtime format.

-You can create projects using the Untold Engine Commannd Line Interface.
+You can create projects using the Untold Engine Command Line Interface.

-After your project is created, an Xcode project with a `GameData` folder that contains the assets your game loads at runtime.
+After your project is created, you'll get an Xcode project with a `GameData` folder that contains the assets your game loads at runtime.

 ---